 From my view, if you let the technical debt pile up, one day your teammates, or managers will be like “This is pointless to try upgrading now, let’s just re-write in X or Y framework/language.”
 This obviously is one end of a spectrum that some may feel, but when you’re faced with the hard thought of a Rails upgrade over many versions, or re-writing into the latest language on Hacker News, the re-write looks really tempting.

 The next talk I went to was on ActiveRecord and the Repository pattern.
 I think this one has a lot of potential to solve a lot of the issue that a fragment of the community has with ActiveRecord, so I’m hoping to see that project continue.

-.
+The last talk I went to was Colleen Schnettler’s talk on How to migrate to ActiveStorage without losing your mind.
 She went over the basics of ActiveStorage, how to install it, how it works on the database side of things and then talked about how to migrate from Paperclip to ActiveStorage.
 I think it was her first talk, but she did great and made it super easy for beginners who knew nothing about ActiveStorage to follow.
 I hope she’ll give more talks in the future.